 – Initial evaluation of the project.

-Fund a ranger to be present on the reserve for 1 month.
+provides a fully equiped ranger on the reserve for a month.

 Project Target: 7,500 USD